 Margot has mastered the countless transitions in the industry through the decades, and today she is one of the agency’s best experts on the digital revolution.
 It is a testament to her tenacity and versatility.

-For a more in-depth story on Margot Brown’s career, see the Media World of Margot Brown.
-Also enjoy two recent news stories about her retirement: Winnipeg’s Media Maven Margot Brown Calls it a Career in Marketing Magazine and Margot Brown Retiring in Media in Canada.
+For a more in-depth story on Margot Brown’s career, see two news stories about her retirement: Winnipeg’s Media Maven Margot Brown Calls it a Career in Marketing Magazine and Margot Brown Retiring in Media in Canada.
 Well-deserved kudos, Margot!